JustinVx/justin-venbrux/src/work/genzo.md

 An example of a typical scenario: A nurse in a nursing home is helping a resident and finds a wound.
 The nurse isn't sure what to do.
 She grabs a pair of smartglasses and uses the Genzõ app to call a wound care specialist and to stream her point of view to the smartphone of the specialist.
 The specialist assesses what needs to be done and instructs the nurse on what to do next.

 ## My role
 I work as a Product Designer and Product Owner at 1Minuut on the Genzõ product (along with some other projects).
-I have been working on Genzō for two years and during this time I have worked on numerous improvements.
-One of the first things I did was setting the design goal for Genzō.
+I have been working on Genzõ for two years and during this time I have worked on numerous improvements.
+One of the first things I did was setting the design goal for Genzõ.
 Based on a two-week research analysis, the following goal was defined:
 > Make it easy for care professionals to safely enable remote expertise using smart glasses from and to any possible location.

 You can find some of the challenges and results below: